pharmpy/pharmpy/docs/design.rst

 Why Multiple APIs?
 ------------------

+.. note:: As more and more properties giving agnostic objects are added the need for this diminishes.
+The column_list() method for example is not needed as the columns will be taken directly from the agnostic pandas DataFrame object.
+Perhaps the model should have a property at the top level for the data.

 Why multiple APIs in a hierarchy and not only one directly on the model class?
 Compare code::

    model.input.column_list()